-The image which I have, and the other implements of conjuration-among which there is one, namely, the snake, about the use or meaning of which I am not sure-I have reserved to be presented to the Church Missionary Society, if they should think them worth having, as evidences of prevalent superstition in the scene of their labours which I visited.
-But they are far removed from having either beauty, costliness, or neatness of execution; and the Society has perhaps already, in its collection, better specimens of the same kind from the same quarter.
-They are, however, tangible proofs of imposture, delusion, and darkness.
-The proceedings which I have described in connexion with them, are, as I wish it to be kept in view, not things of which I have been an ocular witness; but results of my endeavours to collect and compare information from the best living sources within my reach when I was upon the spot.
-Many of the particulars have been verified to me by the independent testimony of different informants-Europeans who have been familiar with Indian life, or Indians who have become Christians takes places when the conjuror gets into his lodge, and in some parts of the experience of conjurors who have since become Christians.
-Nor can it be doubted for one moment that these, and all similar delusions, are fostered and promoted by the father of lies.
-In my own judgment, however, so far as that may be worth stating, the marvellous appearances which stagger the mind may be resolvable into mere slight of hand, of which the effects, in their common exhibitions for money in Europe, are often perfectly wonderful and unaccountable till explained; and the impressions existing in the minds of the quondam conjurors may be traced, as I have hinted before, to a strongly-excited imagination acted upon by several conspiring causes, and creating its visions to itself with all the form of reality, as minds overwrought by ghost stories will make spectral appearances out of natural objects.
+The image which I have, and the other implements of conjuration-among which there is one, namely, the snake, about the use or meaning of which I am not sure--I have reserved to be presented to the Church Missionary Society, if they should think them worth having, as evidences of prevalent superstition in the scene of their labours which I visited.
+But they are far removed from having either beauty, costliness, or neatness of execution ; and the Society has perhaps already, in its collection, better specimens of the same kind from the same quarter.
+They are, however tangible proofs of imposture, delusion, and darkness.
+The proceedings which I have described in connexion with them, are, as I wish it to be kept in view. not things of which I have been an ocular witness; but results of my endeavours to collect and compare information from the best living sources within my reach when I was upon the spot.
+Many of the particulars have been verified to me by the independent testimony of different informants-Europeans who have been familiar with Indian life, or Indians who have become Christians.

+There are some of the Clergy who are distinctly persuaded of a direct diabolical agency, preternaturally manifested, in the performances of the conjurors ; and certainly there are some startling appearances connected with them; particularly in what takes place when the conjuror gets into his lodge, and in some parts of the experience of conjurors who have since become Christians.
+Nor can it be doubted for one moment that these, and all similar delusions, are fostered and promoted by the "father of lies."
+In my own judgment, however, so far as that may be worth stating, the marvellous appearances which stagger the mind may be resolvable into mere sleight of hand, of which the effects, in their common exhibitions for money in Europe, are often perfectly wonderful and unaccountable till explained; and the impressions existing in the minds of the quondam conjurors may be traced, as I have hinted before, to a strongly-excited imagination acted upon by several conspiring causes, and creating its visions to itself with all the force of reality, as minds overwrought by ghost stories will make spectral appearances out of natural objects.
 I have always been slow to believe in the supernatural displays of infernal agency, apart from the contemporary displays of miraculous power from above.
 When one is permitted, I am disposed to think that the other is to be looked for.